Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

-Dreamhost runs Debian GNU/Linux lenny 5.0.8
+Dreamhost runs Debian GNU/Linux lenny 5.0.8.
+You will need to create a new domain or subdomain with Ruby on Rails enabled.

 ### MySQL